GAL{\AE}XI: Solving complex compressible flows with high-order discontinuous Galerkin methods on accelerator-based systems: Verification Validation

 \subsubsection{Incompressible TGV}

 First, we consider the TGV at $\ppRe=1600$ in the incompressible limit with $\ppMa_0=0.1$ and Version II, i.e.\ an initially constant temperature field.
-Four different resolutions were investigated to demonstrate the mesh convergence of the code.
-For this, either 64, 128, 256, or 512 DOF were employed in each spatial direction with a polynomial degree of $N=7$.
+Four different uniform resolutions were investigated to demonstrate the mesh convergence of the code.
+For this, either $8^3$, $16^3$, $32^3$, or $64^3$ elements were used with a polynomial degree of $N=7$, corresponding to $64^3$, $128^3$, $256^3$, or $512^3$ DOF.
 Two simulations were carried out for each mesh, first with the GPU-accelerated \galexi and second with its CPU-based predecessor FLEXI for verification purposes.
 The results are also validated against the high-fidelity reference solution published by DeBonis~\cite{debonis2013solutions}.
 The results shown in \cref{fig:tgv} (\emph{left}) demonstrate that \galexi and FLEXI yield the same results up to machine precision.
 Moreover, as the resolution increases, the temporal evolution of the dissipation rate converges to the reference solution, to the point where the solution on the finest mesh with 512 DOF in each direction matches the reference almost perfectly.
+The instantaneous flow field of the TGV case at $t=10$ is illustrated in \cref{fig:tgv_field}, highlighting its vortex structures using iso-contours of the Q-criterion colored by the Mach number.